hashicorp/boundary-ui/addons/rose/README.md

 ## Add Styles to an App

 Add this addon to an Ember application's `devDependencies` as:
-`"rose": "*"`, for applications included in this monorepo.
+`"rose": "workspace:*"`, for applications included in this monorepo.
 Application's may then import rose styles by adding `@import 'rose';` to their stylesheets.

 ## Installation